lg17057/ToDo-ListApplication/README.md

 ### Additional Features;

--An Admin page to; -view diagnostic data
+*An Admin page to; * view diagnostic data
-                   -disable specific features (for future users) -Settings page for users
+                   * disable specific features (for future users)
+* Settings page for users
--User can delete account and account data
+* User can delete account and account data

 ### Languages